byishimo1234-glitch/alu-shell/loops_conditions_and_parsing/README.md

-File that Write a Bash script that displays numbers from 1 to 20 and:
+File that Write a Bash script that displays the time for 12 hours and 59 minutes: